Radoslaw-Wolnik/Better-Bookmarks/CONTRIBUTING.md

-# Contributing to Enhanced Bookmarks Manager
+# Contributing to Better Bookmarks

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: